particula.util.machine_limit¶

 Compute the base-10 logarithm of each element in the input array, with underflow protection.

-The base-10 log is calculated using: - y = log10(x), where x is clipped away from zero to maintain positivity.
+- y = log10(x), x clipped from zero to maintain positivity.

-• value : Array-like of values for base-10 logarithm calculation.
+- value–Array-like of values for base-10 logarithm calculation.

-• np.ndarray of base-10 logarithms, with machine-level clipping.
+ndarray–- np.ndarray of base-10 logarithms, with machine-level clipping.

 import numpy as np